greenelab/phenoplier_manuscript/manuscript.md

 Examining these LVs is possible because the MultiPLIER models link to samples, which may be annotated for experimental conditions (represented by matrix $\mathbf{B}$ in Figure @fig:entire_process a) in which genes in an LV are expressed.

-In the original MultiPLIER study, the authors found LV603 to be significantly associated with a known neutrophil pathway and highly correlated with neutrophil estimates from gene expression [@doi:10.1186/s13059-016-1070-5].
+In the original MultiPLIER study, the authors found one of the latent variables, LV603, to be significantly associated with a known neutrophil pathway and highly correlated with neutrophil count estimates from gene expression [@doi:10.1186/s13059-016-1070-5].
 We analyzed LV603 using PhenoPLIER (Figure @fig:entire_process b) and found that neutrophil counts and other white blood cell traits were ranked among the top 10 traits for this LV, suggesting a high degree of internal consistency.
 We adapted the gene-property approach from MAGMA [@doi:10.1371/journal.pcbi.1004219] for LVs and found that gene weights in this LV were predictive of gene associations for neutrophil abundance (FDR < 0.01).
 These initial results strongly suggested that shared patterns exist in the gene expression space (which has no GTEx samples) and the TWAS space (with gene models trained using GTEx v8);
-the approach linked transcriptional patterns from large and different collections of data, including tissue samples and perturbation experiments, to complex traits.
+the approach linked transcriptional patterns from large and diverse dataset collections, including tissue samples and perturbation experiments, to complex traits.

 ### LVs link genes that alter lipid accumulation with relevant traits and tissues